 There is no evidence that Nexplanon® causes headaches, weight gain, increased blood pressure, increased risk of VTE or changes in lipids or glucose.
-There is also some evidence of a lesser effect on the reduction in bone mineral density.
+There is also no evidence that it has a clinically significant adverse effect on bone mineral density .

 Whilst there is no scientific evidence of a causal link between these symptoms and the device, including weight gain, patients should be met 'where they are' and if they remain convinced that the device is no longer acceptable due to symptoms they attribute to it then the device should be removed and they will need help to find an acceptable alternative method.

-- Always take a full medical history (family, menstrual, contraceptive and sexual history).
+- Always take a full medical history (family, menstrual, contraceptive and sexual).